 How does the Fashion and Textile Studies department determine acceptance?

 All required application materials are gathered in the applicant’s folder prior to the deadline.
-Beginning on February 15th, if a student’s application is complete (all materials have been received) the folder is sent to the Admissions Committee for review.
+Beginning February 15, if a student’s application is complete (all materials have been received), the folder is sent to the Admissions Committee for review.
 Selection is based on ALL the components of the application – GRE, transcripts, GPA, letters, resume, museum experience, etc.

 Students who have not come in previously for an interview will be called to set up an appointment or a phone interview will be set up.
 Students are notified around the second week in March.